iu5jae/ysf_bridge/README.md

 To run ysf_bridge the syntax is:
 /opt/ysf_bridge2/ysf_bridge.py /opt/ysf_bridge2/ysf_bridge.ini<br>
-check the correct path, also in the . service if this execution mode is used.
+check the correct path, also in the . service if this execution mode is used.<br>

+Please note: this experimental software is for amateur radio use only, no guarantee of good operation is assumed, and no form of support is given.
+Respect the rules that system administrators indicate and do not make connections between networks or systems without having given prior information and received approval.
+Respect for each other and for what is in place is fundamental.